 To Judge, or Not To Judge

-Later in this collection of teachings Jesus warns us about false teachers as well as false disciples.
-Again there is a certain level of judgement involved here.
-But that judgement is of the person’s actions, not their value or worth before God.
+Later in this collection of teachings, Jesus warns us about false teachers as well as false disciples.
+Again there is a certain level of judgment involved here.
+But that judgment is of the person’s actions, not their value or worth before God.

 Acting as a judge over another person is not something I am qualified to do.
 Only God is qualified to do that.
 Yet I am not just to accept everyone and everything that comes to me.
 I need to be discerning, or judging, what is of God and what is not.
 Accepting what is of God and rejecting what is not.

 - An Introduction to the Sermon on the Mount

 - Sermon on the Mount: The Beatitudes – Matthew 5:3-12